AUAP/AP2018/all_miniex/mini_ex7.md

 1. This is a group mini exercise.
 Form a group of 2 (max 3)
 2. Make sure you have read the text by Geoff Cox and Alex McLean:
 - Cox, Geoff and McLean, Alex.
 Speaking Code.
 MIT Press, 2013.
 17-38. (check blackboard - ch.1 Vocable Code)
-3. Work together in a group, and design and Develop an electronic literature
+3. Work together in a group, and design and develop an electronic (audio)literature
 4. Upload your group e-lit to each individual Github account under a folder called **mini_ex7**.
 (Make sure your program can be run on a web browser, and if it requires downloading other library or other devices, please specify in your readme file)
 5. Create a readme file together (README.md) and upload to the same mini_ex7 directory (see [this](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for editing the README).
 The readme file should contain the followings:
 - Who are you collaborate with?
 - A screenshot of your program
 - A title of your program
 - A URL link to your program and run on a browser, see: https://rawgit.com/.
-- Analyze your own e-lit work by using the text 'Vocable Code': what is the aesthetic aspects of your program in particular to the relationship between code and language?
+- Each of you in the group analyze your own e-lit work by using the text'Vocable Code': what is the aesthetic aspects of your program in particular to the relationship between code and language?
 6. Provide peer-feedback to 2 of your classmates on their works by creating "issues" on his/her github corresponding repository.
 Write with the issue title "Feedback on mini_ex(?) by (YOUR FULL NAME)"

 NB!: Feel Free to explore and experiment more syntax.